copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - You can opt to cast the non-advanced version of fireball or cone of cold if you are Skilled or above in attack spells.
 If you do cast the non-advanced version, the energy cost is reduced by up to half.
+- You can no longer be permanently expelled from the quest.
+Doing the things that got you permanently expelled still expel you, but temporarily, and the leader will get mad if you return.
+- You can enter the quest if your quest leader is dead.
+- When your quest leader is dead, your Luck will time out to -4 (regardless of Friday the 13th or a full moon), good luck always times out for you, and bad luck never times out for you, regardless of any luck items you are carrying.
+  Luckstones continue to be able to provide +3 or -3 luck.
+- Directly killing your quest leader sets your Luck to its minimum and increments god anger by 7 in addition to its huge alignment penalty.
+- You only gain an alignment bonus for killing your quest nemesis if your quest leader is still alive.
+- Directly killing a quest guardian decreases your Luck by 4 and increments god anger by 1 in addition to its sizeable alignment penalty.

 ### Interface changes